transcom/milmove_load_testing/README.md

     domain = MilMoveDomain.OFFICE  # The domain for the host, if it's one of the default options (MILMOVE, OFFICE, PRIME)
     # NOTE: The domain corresponds to whatever you use in local - so <domain>local
     is_api = True  # Are you testing an API endpoint or path in the interface?
 This changes the host.

+    # If not using MilMoveHostMixin:
+    host = "https://primelocal:9443"  # Can set the host on the class directly.
+Useful if it never changes based on env.
 ```

 This is the bare minimum that you need to have a functional load test.
 The `MilMoveHostMixin` class is designed to make set up faster and running tests an easier, simpler process.
 You don't